frontenddogma/web-development-glossary/manuscript/p.md

 : A property of an array that consists only of elements, and that can be optimized accordingly.

 Packet
 : A formatted unit of data carried by a packet-switched network.
 A packet consists of control information and user data, which is also known as the payload.
-Control information provides data for delivering the payload, for example: source and destination network addresses, error detection codes, and sequencing information.
+Control information provides data for delivering the payload, for example, source and destination network addresses, error detection codes, and sequencing information.
 Typically, control information is found in packet headers and trailers.&nbsp;[†](#w-packet)

 Padding
 : Per the CSS box model, the padding area of a box, that is, an element of a document.
 The padding area lies between the content and border areas of a box.